DanBillson/danbillson.com/src/data/home.md

     body: Straight out of university I had landed myself a role as a graduate front end developer at The Hut Group which is a very large online retailer owning companies such as MyProtein.
 In this role I was introduced to a variety of different tools and practices that really help a large company function.
   - name: Marmalade
     year: 2019 - 2020
-    body: Contrary to The Hut Group, Marmalade has a much smaller dev team meaning that there is much room for advancing technologies, impactful changes and responsibility.
+    body: Contrary to The Hut Group, Marmalade has a much smaller dev team meaning that there is much more room for advancing technologies, impactful changes and responsibility.
 As a team we have worked with Gatsby, Lerna monorepos and the latest in React.
   - name: Climb
     year: 2020 - Present
     body: After moving back up north, I joined another small dev team at Climb Creative who are part of the Precision Proco Group, a huge part of printing across the country.
 With this new line of business came lots of new challenges and exciting projects to work on all with a very hands on approach.